openatx-archive/u2init/README.md

 # message can be "pushing", "installing", "finished" or "err: xxxx-some failure resone here-xxxx"
 ```

 Then you are ready to go.
-Any plugin devices will be inited automaticlly.
+Any plugged-in devices will be inited automaticlly.

 ## LICENSE
 [MIT](LICENSE)